stts-se/piper1-gpl/README_STTS.md

-# Information about STTS' fork of https://github.com/OHF-Voice/piper1-gpl
+# Information about STTS' Piper fork

+Used Piper version: 1.3.0

 The updates we have made are intended to be backward compatible.

-Description of updates
+A description of the updates can be found below.

-1. `src/piper/train/export_onnx.py`
+## A. Training models with existing transcriptions

+Affected file: `src/piper/train/vits/dataset.py`

+1. If the specified config file already exists, it will not be overwritten

+2. If the input csv file contains three columns instead of two, the third column will be used for the `phonemes` variable, instead of generated espeak phonemes.

-explicit dynamo parameter set for torch.onnx.export
+## B. Default dynamo parameter for torch.onnx.export

+Affected file: `src/piper/train/export_onnx.py`

+We believe the default value has changed between torch version, causing an error if this value is unset.

+---

+A detailed comparison can be found here: https://github.com/OHF-Voice/piper1-gpl/compare/main...stts-se:piper1-gpl:main